 ‘I am Jesus, whom you are persecuting,’ he replied.”

 The incident on the road to Damascus had left Saul blind and helpless.
 He was lead into a room somewhere in the city where he sat utterly depressed, refusing to eat and drink.
 After three days of blindness, a local believer named Ananias came into his room to pray with him.
 When Saul regained his eyesight he was a new man.
-God 101 for Saul must have been something like this:
+God 101 for Saul was probably something like this:

-Saul was profoundly humbled and transformed when he met Jesus, and from then on his name was changed from Saul to Paul.
+Saul was a different man after he met Jesus; and from then on his name was changed from Saul to Paul.

-Jesus did not come to condemn us; He came to save us.
-His expressed desire is to reveal Himself to every person on this planet, so we are no longer strangers, but cherished friends of God.
+Jesus is our Savior; and true to His nature, He gives us new opportunities, a new life – eternal life; His expressed desire is to reveal Himself to every person on this planet, so we are no longer strangers, but cherished friends of God.